VOLTTRON/volttron/services/core/IEEE_2030_5/AGENTDEMO.md

     ```

     >**Warning**
-    >If you are monitoring the log then open a new command prompt before continuing and follow step 1
+    >If monitoring the log then open a new command prompt before continuing and follow step 1
-    >before continuing
+    >before continuing.

 1. Install a platform.driver agent